Radha-alt/search-page/README.md

 # search-page
 This is a React-based job search application that allows users to search for jobs based on salary and location.
 The project is built using React.js, Tailwind CSS, and Axios for API calls.
+## Purpose
+This project was built to practice building a small, real-world React application with dynamic filtering, API integration, and a responsive UI.
+It focuses on clean component structure and state management for search-based interfaces.

 Features
+## Tech Stack
+- React (functional components and hooks)
+- Tailwind CSS for responsive styling
+- Axios for API requests
+- JavaScript (ES6+)

 ✔ Search Jobs based on Salary & Location
 ✔ Responsive UI with a clean layout
 ✔ Reusable Components for Filters & Results